gautamnaik1994/personal-website-v2/src/content/workExperience/workExperience-kaara-tech.md

 <!--StartFragment-->

+- Architected and delivered an end-to-end agentic AI application (LangGraph) that can analyse multiple therapy session notes, generate scores for mental health assessments and visualise progress over time.
-- Developed a Gen AI application that streamlined the recruitment process by ranking CVs based on their alignment with specific job descriptions.
+- Designed and implemented a full-stack Gen AI solution using Lagchain that accelerated recruitment by 60% through automated CV evaluation.
-- Built a Gen AI interview conducting bot using LLM for rating candidate answers that lessened the workload of the recruiting team.
+- Led the development and deployment of an LLM-based interview conducting bot using Langchain to rate candidate answers, which lessened the workload of the recruiting team by 50%.
-- Concurrently advanced ML expertise through self-directed learning and personal projects focused on deep learning and Gen AI, applying software engineering best practices to ML workflows.
-- Serving as a Consultant for Microsoft, collaborating on an application built using ReactJS, NextJS, and Redux.

 <!--EndFragment-->